Welcome to Innoslate 101!

-Each organization has a name, a description, its own database which is stored physically separate from other organizations, and a list of users who have permissions to access that organization.
+Each organization has a name, a description, its own database which is stored physically separate from other organizations, and a list of users who have permissions to access it.

 Inside an organization, administrators can configure teams, modify or add custom roles, control user access, and assign user licenses.
 Members of an organization can create and view projects shared with them.
 Reviewers of an organization cannot create projects but can view and comment on shared ones.

 An Innoslate project is a collection of entities and a means of logically organizing information.
 A project can contain any number of requirements documents, system models, simulation results, reports, etc. Every entity belongs to a project.

-Each project has a name, a description, its own database, and a list of users who have permissions to access the project.
+Each project has a name, a description, its own database, and a list of users who have permissions to access it.

 Innoslate users have the ability to create any number of additional new projects, edit the name and description of existing projects, and delete and share their existing projects with any other Innoslate user.

 An entity is something that can exist by itself and is uniquely identifiable.
 We applied the LML definition of an entity to the database objects that store information and files in an Innoslate project.
 Each entity in Innoslate includes a name, number, description, and possible additional attributes and relationships with other entities.
 By default, Innoslate's database schema specifies 22 unique types of entities called classes.
 Each class defines what information (which attributes and relationships) can be stored within that type of entity.
 These classes mirror the LML Specification 1.1 and make Innoslate LML-compliant.